Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 If the columns present in the dataset are highly correlated, then the information becomes redundant and we drop these highly redundant variables from our features.

-We can calculate the **correlation coefficient** between numerical columns.
-We can also use the **Pearson product-moment coefficient** between Numerical columns.
-We can use the **Pearson Chi squared** value between Nominal columns.
-Before doing correlation operation, perform normalization on the columns as correlation is scaled sensitive.
+There are various correlation techniques to find the redundancy between the variables.
+Like **correlation coefficient**, **Pearson product-moment coefficient**, **Pearson Chi squared**.
+Each correlation technqiue depend on the variable type like categorical or numerical etc. Before doing correlation operation, perform normalization on the columns as correlation is scaled sensitive.

 Note: Both Forward Feature Construction and Backward Feature Elimination are computationally expensive tasks.